 * Come sett-surveying!

 This work happens at all times of the year.
 Without knowledge of where badger setts are, we cannot protect them.
-Local groups can provide training on how to look for badger setts.
+Local groups can provide training on how to look for badger setts and often organise group sett surveying days.
 All you need to bring is enthusiasm and some decent footwear!
 We need volunteers to help us with this crucial work throughout the year.
-Get in touch to find out more!

 * Adopt a sett!

 Sadly the cull is seen as a green light by many to illegally persecute badgers.
 Since the culls began we have been finding more evidence of blocked badger setts, dug-out setts, cruel snares illegally placed on badger runs and poison left near sett entrances.
-We desperately need volunteers to adopt some of the most vulnerable setts, including those that have been targeted previously, and keep an eye on them throughout the year.
-Contact us for more information.
+We desperately need volunteers to ‘adopt’ some of the most vulnerable setts, including those that have been targeted previously, and keep an eye on them throughout the year.

 * Become a badger rescue driver!